egeyardimci/Qr-Reader-With-Ui-Python/README.md

 -numpy
 -pypng
 # How To Run
-You can use python to run Qr.py file or you can use Qr.exe file in /dist there is also a shortcut of it.
+You can use Qr.exe file at /dist or you can use Qr.py with python.